jamiethompson85/jamiethompson85.github.io/draft/devops-exam-blog.md

 ## Recommended Training Material

-To prepare for this exam, I used a combination of the following resources:
+To prepare for this exam (even as a renewal), I used a combination of the following resources:

-1.  **[Official Exam Guide](https://services.google.com/fh/files/misc/professional_cloud_devops_engineer_exam_guide_english.pdf):** Always start here to baseline your knowledge.
+1. **[Official Exam Guide](https://cloud.google.com/learn/certification/cloud-devops-engineer):** Always start here to baseline your knowledge.
 2. **Google Cloud Skills Boost:** The [Professional DevOps Engineer learning path](https://www.cloudskillsboost.google/paths/18) is excellent for refreshing on specific labs (specifically GKE logging).
 3. **Google SRE Books:** You don't need to read them cover-to-cover, but reading the chapters on SLOs and Error Budgets in the [Site Reliability Engineering book](https://sre.google/sre-book/table-of-contents/) (available for free online) is invaluable.
 4. **Sample Questions:** Check the [official sample questions](https://docs.google.com/forms/d/e/1FAIpQLSdpk564uiDvdnqqyPoVjgpBp0TEtgScSFuDV7YQvRSumwUyoQ/viewform) to get a feel for the format.

-## Exam Strategy: Where to Focus
+## Exam Strategy: Renewal vs. First Time

-Depending on your background, you may need to adjust your study focus:
+If this is your **first time**, focus on the **products**.
+Learn what Cloud Build, Cloud Deploy, and Artifact Registry do.

-* **For the "Tool-Heavy" Engineer:** If you know Jenkins and Terraform inside out but haven't worked in an SRE role, spend your time on **Process**.
-Focus on Error Budgets, Burn Rates, and Incident Management.
+If this is your **renewal**, focus on the **processes**.
+You likely know the tools, but the exam will test your judgment on *how* to use them in complex scenarios.

-* **For the "Process-Heavy" Engineer:** If you know SRE principles but don't touch the console often, focus on **Product**.
-Learn the specific details of Cloud Build triggers, Artifact Registry, and GKE networking.
+* **Know your Calculator:** For burn rate scenarios, make sure you are comfortable doing basic mental math to work out time windows.

-**Key Tip:** Don't neglect the "Why."
-The exam tests your judgment.
-For example, knowing *how* to configure a Log Sink is good; knowing *why* you would send logs to Pub/Sub (speed/integration) versus GCS (cost/retention) is better.
+* **Cloud Run vs GKE:** Be clear on the decision matrix.
+Usually, if it's stateless and HTTP-based, Cloud Run is a strong contender; if it needs custom protocols or complex networking, GKE is preferred.

 ## Exam Details